callunaborealis/notes/linux/arch/uninstalling-windows-first-dual-boot.md

 Caution before proceeding.
 You will not be able to go back after executing the following scripts.
 Next steps: Reformat the faulty extended boot, swap and root drives.

+If you want to reallocate your partitions instead, read [how to do so here](./initialising-partitions.md).

 ```bash
 # root@archiso
 swapoff -a